forrestbao/Rect_in_Poly/README.md

 # Examples

 You can find the solutions to the example problem in the code in the folder [test](./test).
 One plot is one candidate solution.
 In each plot, the rectangles that can fit into the polygon are filled in green.
-If you browse over the solutions, you will notice that the polygon rotates and/or the offset changes.
+The red bricks are the array generated.
+If you go over the solutions, you will notice that the polygon rotates and/or the brick offset changes.
 The filenames are `{angle}_{offset}.png`.

 Some examples: